edemaine/solid-meteor-data/README.md

 2. `createSubscribe` activates a
    [Meteor subscription](https://docs.meteor.com/api/pubsub.html#Meteor-subscribe)
    for the duration of the component.
+   By wrapping some of the arguments in functions, they will react to both SolidJS and Meteor dependencies.
 3. `createFind` obtains an array of documents from a Mongo `find` operation, suitable for use in a
    [SolidJS `<For>` component](https://www.solidjs.com/docs/latest/api#%3Cfor%3E).